 - To what extent UIA projects have been delivered taking into account the above-mentioned principles?

 - What has it meant for urban authorities to implement an integrated territorial development project?

 - Has such an approach produced meaningful practices of innovation and how has it influenced the achievement of the expected results?

-In 2020, as part of its capitalisation activities, the most promising experiences of Monitoring and Evaluation for urban innovative interventions among ongoing UIA projects will be identified.
+In 2021, as part of its capitalisation activities, the most promising experiences of the integrated territorial approach for sustainable urban development among ongoing UIA projects will be identified.